 The phrase “gap year” may be met with either immediate understanding or confusion in any conversation.
-Don’t be discouraged if up until this point you too have felt more of the latter; you are far from alone.
-While every year young adults all over the world opt to take a break from school or work to explore other kinds of learning and experiences, the concept is still gaining traction in the United States.
+Don’t be discouraged if up until this point, you too have felt more of the latter; you are far from alone.
+Every year, young adults all over the world opt to take a break from school or work to explore other kinds of learning and experiences, but the concept of a gap year is still gaining traction in the United States.

 At The Center for Interim Programs, we describe the gap year as a focused, finite period of time in which an individual takes a deliberate break from his or her current academic or professional path in order to explore other interests.
-It is not a vacation.
-It may indeed be fun, adventurous, and exciting, but it should also have a distinct structure and goals.
-It is an opportunity to develop a new skill, gain life experience, explore new parts of the world, and consider how certain interests may fit into a longer term plan of educational, professional, and personal enrichment.
-Fundamentally, and globally, it’s a rite of passage into adulthood, a chance to explore the world while considering “Who am I?”
-“What’s important to me?” and “What do I want to do with my life?”
+A gap year is not a vacation.
+It may indeed be fun, adventurous, and exciting, but a gap year should also have a distinct structure and goals.
+It's an opportunity to develop a new skill, gain life experience, explore new parts of the world, and consider how certain interests may fit into a longer-term plan of educational, professional, and personal enrichment.
+Fundamentally, and globally, it’s a rite of passage into adulthood, a chance to explore the world while considering “Who am I?”; “What’s important to me?”; and “What do I want to do with my life?”

 Who takes a gap year?